 Additionally, there is an evolutionary component to how we perceive green.
 Indeed, since the beginning of time, it has always been associated with places where humans and animals could find food, shelter, and water.
 This makes items and places in green appear safe, comfortable, and inviting.

 Studies published in 2012 also showed that the power of the color we look at impacts our mood and mental well-being.
 In particular, looking at green environments can ease feelings of fatigue and exertion during exercise and make us feel calmer and at ease.

 The Benefits of Using the Color Green in Your Next Logo

 Let’s consider green color in your next logo can have a beneficial impact on your brand as a whole – especially if you are looking to build brand authority, trust, and recognition.
+Take a look some examples for St Patricks Day.
 Here is what to expect.